-REMARKS lapeighb computes eigenvalues only which are found on on the half open interval [vl,vu].
+REMARKS lapeighb computes eigenvalues only which are found on on the half open interval [1/] will To find eigenvalues within a specified range of indices see interval [vl,vu].
 To find eigenvalues within a specified range of indices see lapeighi.
 For eigenvectors see lapeighvi, or lapeighvb. lapeighb is based on the LAPACK drivers DYESVX and ZHEEVX.
 Further documentation of these functions may be found in the LAPACK User's Guide.

-lapeighb, lapeighvi, lapeighvb
+SEE ALSO lapeighb, lapeighvi, lapeighvb